hi-myn/APIs-Curso/README.md

    - A classic API that performs CRUD (Create, Read, Update, Delete) operations on a database.

 ## 2. Login and House Registration API
-   - An API specialized in user authentication, allowing login and registration of houses.
+   - An API specialized in user authentication, allowing login and registration, update and deletion of houses.

 ## 3. Task List API
    - An API focused on task management, allowing the creation, update, and deletion of items in a task list.